 Kelsey: "The virtual rearview mirror, plus a conversation mirror above it to see your passengers — both features absent in the Atlas — put the Subaru ahead for me.
 But I agree with Joe on the inherent setup.
 Subaru overcame with features, but the Atlas is easier to see out of by design."

 Joe: "Both SUVs have forward collision warning with automatic braking, blind spot warning, adaptive cruise control with stop and go, rear cross-traffic alert and more.
 The difference came down to execution: In stop-and-go traffic, the Ascent's adaptive cruise brakes smoothly to follow traffic, smartly observes the car ahead and alerts when it leaves.
 The Atlas runs up on the car ahead and then panic-brakes, jarring everything/everyone in the car."

 Kelsey: "As of this writing, the Insurance Institute for Highway Safety has yet to test the Ascent — the Atlas gets strong marks for all but its headlights.
-Still, Subaru's crash-avoidance system, called EyeSight, has proven effective in reducing crashes, and it comes with the helpful extras that Joe mentioned."
+Still, Subaru's standard feature crash-avoidance system, called EyeSight, has proven effective in reducing crashes, and it comes with the helpful extras that Joe mentioned."

 Winner: Atlas (20 points, Ascent 18)

 Kelsey: "With straight 'A' scores across all categories in its Car Seat Check, the Atlas punched its ticket onto Cars.com's 2017 Car Seat Check Honor Roll as the only three-row car we tested to make the list in 2017.
 The Ascent matched the Atlas' excellent scores for car-seat accommodations in the second row, and we awarded more points for its Latch anchors in the third row, a provision missing in the Atlas.
 But Subaru's tight third row hampered overall car-seat accommodations by too much, costing enough points to leave the Atlas ahead."